-- Increased incidence of obesity, short stature and precocious puberty
+- Obesity, short stature, and precocious puberty

-- Variable sexual dysfunction and fertility
+- Sexual and fertility dysfunction

-- Bowel and bladder function should be addressed at every visit.
+- Bowel and bladder function

-- Neurologic exam: fundoscopic exam, cranial nerves, mental status, sensation, strength, tone, reflexes and gait
+- Neurologic exam: fundoscopic exam, cranial nerves, mental status, sensation, strength, tone, reflexes, and gait

-- Musculoskeletal exam: spine, shoulders, hips, knees and feet.
+- Musculoskeletal exam: spine, shoulders, hips, knees, and feet

-- Serial head circumference in infants
+- Head circumference in infants

 - Skin integrity